 to directly write code (high barrier of entry, high variety of levels) like I do when creating levels?

-I chose the later because that's what I would have liked as a player, it introduces people to programming, and
+I chose the latter because that's what I would have liked as a player, it introduces people to programming and

 New game modes